Published: 1 February 2008 at 10:06

 Up until recently 15 species of elephant-shrews, also called sengis to avoid confusion with actual shrews, were known to exist.
 It was a team of scientists, led by Francesco Rovero, of the Trento Museum of Natural Sciences in Italy, and Galen Rathun, of the California Academy of Sciences, who confirmed the existence of the new species that lives only in two high-altitude forest blocks in the mountains of south-central Tanzanaia.
 This latest discovery about life on Earth will appear in the Journal of Zoology (published by Wiley-Blackwell and available online on January 31).

-These colourful and intriguing animals were first caught on film in 2005 by Francesco Rovero, who set up automatic cameras inside the remote Ndundulu Forest in Tanzania’s Udzungwa Mountains, where he has worked researching the ecology and conservation of forest mammals over the last 6 years.
+These colourful and intriguing animals were first caught on film in 2005 by Francesco Rovero, who set up automatic cameras inside the remote Ndundulu Forest in Tanzania’s Udzungwa Mountains, where he has worked researching the ecology and conservation of forest mammals over the last six years.
+Franceso said:

-He then sent the photos to Rathbun who determined that the colorful animal appeared to be a new species.
+Francesco then sent the photos to Rathbun who determined that the colourful animal appeared to be a new species.
 Rathbun claims that this is the most exciting discovery of his career as it is the first new species of giant elephant-shrew to be discovered in more than 126 years.

 Now named the grey-faced sengi (Rhynchocyon udzungwensis), these animals weigh about 700g which is more than 25 percent larger than any other known sengi.

 The other three species in the genus Rhynchocyon are also rare due to restricted and fragmented forest habitats – one is listed as endangered by the World Conservation Union (IUCN), another is listed as near-threatened and a third is on the vulnerable list.